 Number of passengers: 3.300.000

-Split Airport (SPU), locally known as Resnik Airport, is the 2nd busiest airport in Croatia, right after Zagreb Airport.
+The airport, locally known as Resnik Airport, is the 2nd busiest in Croatia, right after Zagreb Airport.
 According to the latest available data, the airport in Split serves more than 3.3 million passengers each year.
 This international airport is located in Kastel Stafilic, a municipality distanced about 20 kilometers from the city center and about 6 kilometers from Trogir.

 SPU airport is mainly focused on seasonal flights, however, there are also year-round connections to domestic and international destinations.
-To get all the information about airport Split, keep reading our guide.
+To get all the information about the airport, keep reading our guide.

 How to get from Split Airport to Split

 Getting from the airport to the city center is possible by several means of transportation.
 Below we have listed all the ways you can reach the historic city of Split.